Imperal Docs

 Anti-hallucination — what runs before your code

-Before your handler is dispatched, the web-kernel runs:
+Before your handler is dispatched, the platform pre-screens the request:

 GuardWhat it catches

-I-AH-2v2Narration claiming data the tools didn't return (rendered, not yours)
+Ungrounded narrationText claiming data the tools didn't actually return

-I-MAGIC-UX-1/2Conversational chat errors — no leaked Pydantic class names, no stack traces
+Clean error UXConversational errors with no leaked Pydantic class names or stack traces

-You don't have to write any of these.
-They're enforced web-kernel-side.
+You don't have to write any of these — they're enforced by the platform.
 What you can do is make them less likely to fire — by writing tight Pydantic descriptions and not returning ungrounded text.

 When something goes wrong